 How to Get Out of a Slump

 Slumps can very easily turn into rumination and create a negative perspective on elements of your life that lasts longer than necessary.
 This mental state can have effects on your relationships, career, self-care, and overall well-being.
 While slumps can be completely normal, we want to ensure it doesn’t become all-consuming.
 In the case that an individual is experiencing depression, some symptoms can look very different.
-Depression is a condition that can cause episodes lasting a minimum of two weeks long.
-It can have many psychological symptoms, including:

-• Low mood or sadness
+• Consistent low mood or sadness

 • Loss of interest